 Estate Assets inside versus outside of an Estate

 When an individual passes away, an executor, or personal representative is responsible for distributing estate assets.
 Distributing estate assets must be done according to the Will.
 If there is no Will, distributing estate assets is done according to the intestacy provisions of the Wills and Succession Act.
-Of the assets which a person owns at the time of her or his death, certain of them will pass inside the estate, and other assets will pass outside the estate.
-While all of the assets will end up at with the beneficiaries the testator intended, the route they take to get there varies greatly.
+Of the assets which a person owns at the time of her or his death, certain ones of them will pass inside the estate.
+All of the other assets will pass outside the estate.
+All of the assets will end up at with the beneficiaries the testator intended.
+That being said, the route they take to get there varies greatly.
 The Calgary, Alberta estate law lawyers at Kahane Law office can help you understand this process better.
 Call today: 403-225-8810 .

 Distributing Estate Assets Inside the Estate

 Generally speaking, assets which pass inside of the estate include those assets which cannot be distributed without a Grant of Probate.
 Distributing estate assets this way requires extra care, attention and procedure.
 Often these are assets which are held in the name of the testator alone.
 Some examples include a bank account held only by the testator, a piece of real estate which has only the testator’s name on title, real estate where the testator owns a portion of the property as a tenant in common with someone else, personal property such as a vehicle owned only by the testator, or other personal property.